-Table D- 1: F Review of Past Accomplishments I 2013 Housing Element Elters Code consistent with state law.
-Provide of Continued Appropriateness 4.1 Emergency Shelters Amend the Zoning Code to permit emergency shelters by right, consistent with State law.
+2013 Housing Element Objective Accomplishment Continued Appropriateness 4.1 Emergency Shelters Amend the Zoning Code to permit emergency shelters by right, consistent with State law.
+Ensure Zoning Code is consistent with state law.
+Provide of shelter for families /individuals with special needs.
+The City's Emergency Shelter Overlay, in compliance with State law, was approved by the City Council in October 2013.
+Staff re-evaluated the size and location of the Overlay in 2015, but left the language unchanged.
+The City is in compliance with State law.
+A year round shelter operated by Interfaith Community Services currently operates outside the Overlay area.
 This program is completed.
 4.2 Transitional/ Supportive Housing Amend the zoning code to differentiate transitional/supportive housing operated as group quarters versus a regular housing development.
 Uses will be permitted where housing is otherwise permitted.
 Increase housing opportunities for special needs persons.
 An amendment to the Zoning Code to define transitional and supportive housing as specified in State law, and to permit both where residential units are otherwise permitted, was completed in June 2017.
-The Zoning Code amendment was completed during this planning period.
+The Zoning Code amendment was completed during thi planning period.
 A modified version of this program is included in the 2021 Housing Element.
 4.3 Senior Housing Ordinance Amend the Zoning Code to permit senior housing by right where housing is permitted.
 Increase housing opportunities for seniors.
 An amendment to the Zoning Code to permit senior housing by right where housing is permitted, was completed in June 2017.
-The Zoning Code amendment was completed during thi planning period.
+The Zoning Code amendment was completed during th planning period.
 4.4 Monitoring of Growth Management Measure Periodically monitor and evaluate Proposition S for its impacts on the cost, supply and timing of affordable housing.
 Analyze the ability to accommodate the city's regional housing need, constraints on supply and affordability of housing.
 Increase public awareness of the City's housing needs and obligations under state law.
 The City's Housing Element shows that the City's RHNA can be accommodated.
 In 2018 it does not appear that the existence of Proposition "S" discouraged or prevented construction of market or affordable units.
 The City will continue to monitor RHNA progress annually to determine whether growth management policies impact the City's ability to accommodate its affordable housing need.
 This program is included in the 2021 Housing Element 5.1 Affordable Housing Financing Acquisition, rehabilitation, preservation or Staff continues to pursue all available opportunities to utilize additional funding sources for potential projects and programs, including tax This program is included in the 2021 Housing Element